siddhant619/30Days-VanillaJS/README.md

 Day 5- Flex panel gallery

 Day 6- Type-ahead (using fetch, async and await)

+Day 7- Array cardio 2 (used some,every and find)